yeojz/otplib/apps/docs/guide/getting-started.md

 - **`hotp`**: HMAC-based OTP - Uses a counter to generate tokens

 ::: warning Base32 Secrets
 String secrets are treated as Base32-encoded by default.
-For passphrases or other non-Base32 strings, use a Base32 bypass plugin.
-See [Base32 bypass plugins](/guide/plugins#otplibplugin-base32-bypass).
+For passphrases or other non-Base32 strings, use an alternative encoding plugin.
+See [Alternative encoding plugins](/guide/plugins#otplibplugin-base32-alt).
 :::

 ::: info Note on Google Authenticator vs RFC4648 (TOTP)